skaistulis/mysprint2/README.md

-# CMS
+# CRUDapp

-Simple CMS app.
+You can manage projects and employees, who works on projects.

 ## Installation

 Download this repository;

-Rename main folder to MySprint3;
+Edit connection.php, if needed;

-Export database.sql to mySQL workbench;
+Export mySprint.sql to mySQL workbench;

-Edit bootstrap.php, if needed.
+Run index.php.